-To work with people with fewer opportunities has always been one of the Tools for Solidarity’s (TFS) main aims.
+To work with people with fewer opportunities has always been one of Tools for Solidarity’s (TFS) main aims.
 The will to put this goal into practise grew stronger when Stephen Wood visited the Garvald Factory in 1988.
-It’s a group based in Edinburgh that was developed by an organisation called Tools For Self Reliance (TFSR).
+This is a group based in Edinburgh that was developed by an organisation called Tools For Self Reliance (TFSR).
 In this group volunteers with autism and down syndrome refurbished rusted and damaged tools that would later be sent out to countries of Africa.
 Stephen was inspired by seeing the satisfaction of volunteers when they saw the impact of their work on the lives of others.

-- Provide opportunities for people in NI to participate in worthwhile and valuable work.
+- To provide opportunities for people in NI to participate in worthwhile and valuable work.
 Tools For Solidarity is committed to work with all sections of the community.
 We are particularly focused on providing sheltered placements for people with special needs and those normally excluded from being able to contribute to society in a positive way.

 Our work with supported volunteers